shuLhan/awwan/README.md

 If we execute the "development/script.aww", awwan search for the Host that match with "development" in workspace ".ssh/config" or in "~/.ssh/config".

+##  SUPPORT FOR ENCRYPTION

+The command "encrypt" support encrypting file using RSA private key with or without passphrase by putting the file under ".ssh/awwan.key".
+The command "decrypt" un-encrypt the file produce by "encrypt" command.

+The awwan command also can read encrypted environment file with the name ".awwan.env.vault", so any secret variables can stored there and the script that contains '{{.Val "..."}}' works as usual.

+Any magic put "#put" also can copy encrypted file without any changes, as long as the source file with ".vault" extension exist.

+For environment where awwan need to be operated automatically, for example in build system, awwan can read the private key's passphrase automatically from the file ".ssh/awwan.pass".

 ##  EXAMPLE